 Priorities for U.S. submissions to CoP15 continue to be consistent with the overall objective of U.S. participation in the Convention: to maximize the effectiveness of the Convention in the conservation and sustainable use of species subject to international trade.
 With this in mind, we plan to consider the following factors in determining what issues to submit for inclusion in the agenda at CoP15:

 (1) Does the proposed action address a serious wildlife trade issue that the United States is experiencing as a range country for species in trade?
 Since our primary responsibility is the conservation of our domestic wildlife resources, we will give native species highest priority.
 We will place particular emphasis on terrestrial and freshwater species with the majority of their range in the United States and its territories that are or may be traded in significant numbers; marine species that occur in U.S. waters or for which the United States is a major exporter; and threatened and endangered species for which we and other Federal and State agencies already have statutory responsibility for protection and recovery.
-We also consider CITES listings as a proactive measure to monitor and manage trade in native species to preclude the need for the application of stricter measures, such as listing under the Endangered Species Act or inclusion in CITES Appendix I.
+We also consider CITES listings as a proactive measure to Start Printed Page 56606monitor and manage trade in native species to preclude the need for the application of stricter measures, such as listing under the Endangered Species Act or inclusion in CITES Appendix I.

 (2) Does the proposed action address a serious wildlife trade issue for species not native to the United States?
 As a major importer of wildlife and wildlife products, the United States has taken responsibility, by working in close consultation with range countries, for addressing cases of potential over-exploitation of foreign species in the wild.
 In some cases, the United States may not be a range country or a significant trading country for a species, but we will work closely with other countries to conserve species being threatened by unsustainable exploitation for international trade.
 We will consider CITES listings for species not native to the United States if those listings will assist in addressing cases of known or potential over-exploitation of foreign species in the wild, and in preventing illegal, unregulated trade, especially if the United States is a major importer.
 These species will be prioritized based on the extent of trade and status of the species, and also the role the species play in the ecosystem, with emphasis on those species for which a CITES listing would offer the greatest conservation benefits to the species, associated species, and their habitats.